TwinRivers/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     * 5.3 Merges the training and the test sets to create one data set.
     * 5.4 Melt -stacks the measurement columns into a single column of data.
         * Requirement # 1 Merges the training and the test sets to create one data set.
-6. Create the tiday_data file
+6. Create the tidy_data file
-7. Write the tiday_data file to the working directory
+7. Write the tidy_data file to the working directory
     * Requirement # 5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.